Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Poem.

-Yeah, that was great.
+That was great.

 Because I wasn't trying so hard.

-So Fenn's treasure, as it came to be known, garnered national media attention as words
+So Fenn's treasure, as it came to be known,

-started to spread about the eccentric millionaire.
+garnered national media attention as words started to spread about the eccentric millionaire.

-In such numbers that they caused a measurable boom in the
+that they caused a measurable boom in the city's already substantial tourism industry.

-like it was just in his house.
+Well, no, but genuinely people assumed like it was just in his house.

-Kickin' down the door.
+Stop kicking down the door.

 Yeah.

-and it's the town goes wild.
+And the town goes wild.

-Thousands of people on Facebook groups
+Thousands of people on Facebook groups discuss the whereabouts and are obsessive and fanatical about it.

-This is from the article again, chastetat.com.
+This is from the article again, chasechat.com.

-Has more than 33,000 posts devoted to the thrill
+Has more than 33,000 posts devoted to the thrill of the chase alone.

-of every member of the Fenn family across six generations,
+Some hunters can spout off the birth dates of every member of the Fenn family across six generations,

-along with the numerological clues
+along with the numerological clues that might be contained therein.

 I'm guessing there's not any clues in that.

-Oh, you think they're trying to get coordinates from?
+Oh, you think they're trying to get coordinates from,

-Oh, his great-great grandfather, he was born on June 1811.
+oh, his great-great-grandpathy was born on June 6, 1811.

-the longer tube.
 Line of longitude.
-That's something.

-That's a lot of tube.
-Yeah.
-Oh, well, all of a sudden it doesn't
+Oh, well, all of a sudden it doesn't sound so silly after all.

-sound so silly after all.
-Has anyone checked that?
 I don't know if they have, but they're checking it right now.

-Others have assembled detailed maps showing every site
+Others have assembled detailed maps showing every site in the American West with Brown in its name.

 Cleveland Browns.

-Yeah, okay, but Browns.
+Yeah, Cleveland Browns.

 That's true.

-without a logo on the helmet, fact.
+Which only NFL team without a logo on the helmet.

 Right.